 Let's say a co-founder was closely involved with the product from the get-go.
 They helped set the product’s vision, built out its roadmap, and hired the initial team to execute these plans.
 In that case, they might get a larger share of equity than a co-founder who was away from the company for the first year and contributed to the product later on.

 4. Ideas and intellectual property

 It’s often assumed that the founder who came up with the original idea behind the business deserves the larger share of equity, but that's not necessarily the case.
 An idea that isn’t executed never goes anywhere.
-If another founder has brought in a valuable skill set that gets the company off the ground, their contributions might be equally as important.
+If another founder has contributed a valuable skill set that actually gets the company off the ground, their contributions might be just as important.

-However, this does not mean that ideas are not important.
-If a founder is bringing ideas that they have developed on their own or at a previous venture to your company, these ideas can be considered intellectual property.
+Of course, if a founder is bringing ideas to your company that they developed on their own or at a previous venture, these ideas can be considered intellectual property.
 Intellectual property is an important factor to consider when determining what a fair equity split will look like.

 5. Salary and other compensation

-Often a founder will take a smaller salary—or no salary at all—in exchange for more equity.
-Or a founder might take a larger salary with less equity for a few months, then shift to receiving only equity.
+Often a founder will take a smaller salary — or no salary at all — in exchange for more equity.
+A founder may also take a larger salary with less equity for a few months, then shift to receiving only equity.
 Whatever the arrangement is, hone in on a formula that feels fair and is agreed upon by all founders.
 Then, stick to it.

 What is a dynamic equity split?

 In a dynamic equity split, the amount of equity each co-founder gets depends on the amount of capital or time they invest into the company.
 That amount resets monthly and there's a predetermined formula used to decide how the equity should be doled out.